Scheduling for a Processor Sharing System with Linear Slowdown: Arrival Departure Dynamics

 Having the schedules ${\mathbf a}^0$ and ${\mathbf a}^\infty$ for the cases $\gamma=0$ and $\gamma=\infty$ respectively, we are motivated to suggest a set of potential (initial) guesses for the optimal schedule for arbitrary $\gamma$.
 Let $M\ge1$ be some integer specifying the number of initial guesses.
 Then the set of initial guesses lie on the segment interpolating ${\mathbf a}^0$ and ${\mathbf a}^\infty$:

 when $M\ge 2$ or equals $\{{\mathbf a}^0\}$ if $M=1$.
 We shall use the $M$ points of ${\cal A}$ as initial guess points for the optimization heuristics that we present in the sequel.
 This is a sensible choice since every set of due dates $d_1^*,\ldots,d_N^*$ exhibits some contour in ${\cal R}$, parametrized by $\gamma$, corresponding to the optimal schedules (for each $\gamma$).
 The end points of this contour are ${\mathbf a}^0$ and ${\mathbf a}^\infty$ which we can efficiently find.
 Thus for $\alpha \in [0,1]$, the points ${\mathbf a}^0 \,\alpha + {\mathbf a}^\infty \, (1-\alpha)$ constitute a linear approximation of this contour.
 In cases where the contour is almost not curved we have that the optimal value lies very near to the linear approximation.
-In other cases, this is simply a set of initial guesses, yet possibly a sensible one.
+In other cases, this is simply a set of initial guesses, yet possibly a sensible one. {Note that the values of $M$ do not need to be excessively large because initial points that are close are likely to yield the same local solutions.
+The numerical analysis of Section \ref{sec:combHeurist} reinforces this observation.}